hashicorp/design-system/website/docs/components/application-state/partials/guidelines/guidelines.md

 ## Actions

 - In the footer, you can include up to two stand-alone links.
-- We don't recommend using buttons, as most actions will navigate the user away from this page.
+- We don’t recommend using buttons, as most actions will navigate the user away from this page.
 Learn more about [when to use a link vs. a button](https://helios.hashicorp.design/components/link/standalone#usage).
 - For the standalone link, we recommend using the medium size.
 - Use footer actions to redirect or guide users in solving errors/access issues with actionable steps.